 You would of noticed that not all hammocks come with tarps.
 This is great because not every trip requires you to be covered up in this way.
 And buying seperatley allows you to mix and match more than buying everything in one go.

-There are a few things you should consider before buying the best hammock cover for you.
+There are a few things you should consider before buying a cover.

 Some people like to have their tarps covering everything up.
 While others prefer them how I like my swimming trunks.
 Skimpy.

-There are a tarps designed specifically for hammocks but almost any type will be fine.
+There are tarps designed specifically for hammocks but almost any type will be fine.